rasterio/rasterio/docs/cookbook.rst

 Using a scipy filter to smooth a raster
 ---------------------------------------

-This recipe demonstrates the use of scipy's `signal processing filters <http://docs.scipy.org/doc/scipy/reference/signal.html#signal-processing-scipy-signal>`_ to manipulate multi-band raster imagery and save the results to a new GeoTIFF.
+This recipe demonstrates scipy's `signal processing filters <http://docs.scipy.org/doc/scipy/reference/signal.html#signal-processing-scipy-signal>`_ to manipulate multi-band raster imagery and save the results to a new GeoTIFF.
 Here we apply a median filter to smooth the image and remove small inclusions (at the expense of some sharpness and detail).